 Just remember, as with overexposure, if the image is too underexposed, no amount of lightening it will bring back detail that wasn’t captured.

-And another thing… You need to watch out when lightening shadows, as noise becomes more obvious.
+And another thing… You need to watch out when lightening shadows, as digital noise becomes more obvious.
 As with overexposure, posterization can appear in underexposed areas that have been pushed too far.

 How to get a balanced exposure in camera